Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. They Are Feeling Frustrated

-What to Do About It
+• What to Do About It

-The best thing that you can do for your frustrated dog is to provide them with more excitement in their life.
+The best thing you can do for your frustrated dog is provide them with more excitement in their life.
 Ensure that they get a long and brisk walk every day.
 Make plenty of toys available in the house.
 Take time to play fetch and other games outside together several times a week.
 Introduce an interactive puzzle toy to keep them busy during quiet evenings at home.
 Any activity that you offer that stimulates the body and brain should help keep your pooch from getting frustrated enough to bark at walls.

 3. They’re Trying to Communicate With Animals Outside

-The wild squirrels and birds outside of your home may not be something that you notice when you’re spending time indoors.
+The wild squirrels and birds outside of your home may not be something you notice when you’re indoors.
 But that doesn’t mean your dog isn’t paying attention.
 If you hear wild animals or other pets lingering outside the house and your dog seems to be barking at the wall, there is a good chance that they are simply trying to communicate with the animals outside.

 cocker spaniel dog sitting on the grass looking at something and barking